menu

 Jennings is a tiny town located in the state of Oklahoma.
 With a population of 286 people and just one neighborhood, Jennings is the 320th largest community in Oklahoma.

-Jennings is a blue-collar town, with 40.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Jennings, you'll notice that it is more blue-collar than most other communities in America.
+40.78% of Jennings’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jennings is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Jennings who work in office and administrative support (12.62%), sales jobs (11.65%), and healthcare suport services (9.71%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Jennings is worth considering.